|Baylor > Environmental Science > Faculty and Staff > Christie M. Sayes, Ph.D.|

-Sayes has proven abilities in providing technical guidance and leadership to students, technicians, and colleagues; a high aptitude for development of complex particle toxicological and biocompatibility basic and applied research projects in cell culture based and animal based models; substantial training in nanomaterial & nanotoxicology research techniques & instruments; significant experience working independently & collaborating across disciplines and organizations; excellent communication and interpersonal skills with colleagues in science and engineering, senior management, and new and existing clients and other funding sources.
+Sayes has proven abilities in providing technical guidance and leadership to students, technicians, and colleagues; a high aptitude for developing complex research projects; substantial training in nanotechnology-related techniques & instruments; significant experience working independently & collaboratively across disciplines and organizations; and excellent communication skills.

-The goal of the research performed in her laboratory is to investigate the fate, transformation, and biological effects of nanoparticles and nanomaterial systems.
-Her group addresses several fundamental issues relevant to the development safe and effective nanomaterials in biological and environmental applications.
-These issues include, but are not limited to, the following parameters: the importance of material characterization, dose-response & time-course, correlation of in vitro findings to in vivo results, mechanistic & synergistic analyses, developing mathematical and computational models for predicting nanoparticle toxicities, and defining appropriate endpoints in hazard identification and exposure conditions for risk evaluation.
+The goal of the research performed in her laboratory is to investigate the fate, transformation, and biological effects of individual particles and particle systems.
+Her group addresses several fundamental issues relevant to the development safe and effective formulations in biological and environmental applications.
+These issues include material characterization, exposure kinetics, hazard identification and communication, and mechanistic and molecular analyses.